austinhaas/clojurescript-demo/README.md

 ## Usage

-The included makefile provides several useful commands.
-Run `make` for a list of commands and descriptions.
+The makefile provides several useful commands, which can be displayed by running `make` (without any arguments).

 ### Development

 #### Workflow #1 (what I use)

-This command will:
+Start a build process.

-* compile with dev settings
+* Compile with dev settings.
-* start a REPL socket server
+* Start a REPL socket server.
-* start a webserver
-* recompile if `src` changes
+* Recompile if `src` changes.

 ```
 $ make dev-proc